Cart

 By Blog

-Not too satisfied by the results but unsatisfying results are one of good reasons to revisit a place.
-With the current changes in the scenery though, I’m not sure when.
+Not too satisfied by the results but unsatisfying results are a good reason to revisit a place.
+With the ugly changes in the scenery and rapid development, I’m not sure when though.

 Music moods while editing images